Another approach to the equivalence of measure-many one-way quantum finite automata and its application: Proof of Theorem

-Someone may argue that the improvement from $3n_1^2+3n_2^2-1$ to $n_1^2+n_2^2-1$ is not essential, since they are both quadratic.
-We conjecture that the upper-bound $n_1^2+n_2^2-1$ can not be further improved to linear bound.
-However, we have no ability to prove it.
+One may argue that the improvement from $3n_1^2+3n_2^2-1$ to $n_1^2+n_2^2-1$ is not essential, since both bounds are quadratic.
+We conjecture that the upper-bound $n_1^2+n_2^2-1$ cannot be further improved to a linear bound.
+However, we have no ability to prove this.